 Indeed, choosing the right partner is at least as important as the software and hardware decisions you will make.

-Over the last few decades, those businesses that have successfully integrated technology into their strategies have benefitted.
+Over the last few decades, those businesses that have successfully integrated technology into their strategies have benefited.
 Indeed, in recent years, many of the businesses that have been most successful have put technology at the heart of their business strategy.

 Today, there is no escape: every organisation must integrate technology into their wider business plans.
 Of course, this is a two-way process.
 Your business plans must inform your IT strategy.